 |Lonnie Franklin's appearance at his arraignment|

-Serial murders and rapes committed by African American men were initially viewed as individual acts committed by more than one killer.
+Serial murders and rapes committed by African American males were initially viewed as individual acts committed by more than one killer.
 With the discovery and sophistication of DNA technology, many of the cold cases have been reopened, investigated and resolved.

 According to background information Franklin had a criminal record dating back to 1989.
 Like a number of African American serial killers nationwide, Franklin went undetected for more than a decade.
 He was 33 years old when he commenced his travel to the dark side.
 Police suspect, but have no proof, that Franklin also killed one man.